-Eqn (1).
-Mathematical formula of the LIME method

 The parameters in the formula can be explained as follows: L(f ,g ,πx) represents the loss function, which quantifies the difference between the original complex model (f) and the interpretable surrogate model (g).
 The summation symbol denotes the aggregation over all instances in the local neighborhood. π x(z) is the proximity measure that assigns weights to samples based on their similarity to the instance x. f(z) represents the prediction of the complex model for a given instance z, while g(z′) corresponds to the prediction of the interpretable surrogate model.
 The term (f(z)−g(z′))² measures the squared difference between the predictions of the two models, ensuring that the surrogate model closely approximates the behavior of the original model.
 This formulation enables LIME to generate locally interpretable explanations by optimizing the surrogate model to approximate the predictions of the complex model while maintaining interpretability.

 SHAP (Shapley Additive Explanations): Lundberg and Lee, SHAP utilizes coalition game theory to calculate each feature’s contribution to a prediction.
 Their method ensures that predictions are fair and consistent and explains the impact of each feature on the prediction [61].
 The formula presented in Eqn (2) is associated with the Shapley Additive Explanations